Uninstalling apps installed from the Windows Store (Windows 10)

 Like Mac, Windows now has the Windows Store, from which you can install applications

-unnecessary apps from the "Add or Remove Programs" in the Control Panel, but
+unwanted programs from "Add or Remove Programs" in the Control Panel,

-I would like to write about how to uninstall apps installed from the Windows Store
+about how to uninstall applications installed from the Windows Store

 You can do this from Settings